karan-pathak/guides/source/getting-started/js-primer.md

 ```

 In the above snippet, `store.findRecord('person', 1)` can make a network request if the data is not
 already present in the store.
-Thus it returns a `promise` object which can resolve almost instantly if the data is present in store or it can take some time to resolve if the data is being fetched by a network request.
+It returns a `Promise` object which can resolve almost instantly if the data is present in store, or it can take some time to resolve if the data is being fetched by a network request.

 Now we can come to part where these promises are chained: